 We’d rather you show up on your elopement day fully prepared, not disappointed, and definitely not saying your vows while a tour group squeezes past you on a roped off trail.

-2. Yellow ropes have been added along portions of the trails to protect the root systems and vegetation, which is the right call environmentally, but it changes the experience significantly.
+| 1.
+From late May through August, repairs to storm‑damaged sections of the Upper Hoh Road at mileposts 0.3 and 0.8 will require alternating one‑way traffic and up to 20-minute delays.
+2. Yellow ropes have been added along portions of the trails to protect the root systems and vegetation, which is the right call environmentally, but it changes the experience significantly. |

 Every elopement we build is rooted in an intentional planning process.
 From locations and timelines to the paperwork.
 We’ve thought of everything.
 So that you get to embrace the day and focus on each other.